Celestial Mode: Day

 Definition: Resource cost per unit of useful output, relative to the published or contracted cost.

 Measurement: E = min(1, claimed_cost_per_unit / observed_cost_per_unit), computed in the natural unit of the system (cycles/token, watts/inference, dollars/transaction, joules/request, bytes/query).
 One unit per system, declared up front.
-E is a one-sided ratio: under-cost (better than claim) is clipped at 1.0 — we report it but it does not inflate the score.
-Only Porsches get credit for under-promising, and the credit is qualitative.
+E is a one-sided ratio: under-cost (better than claim) is clipped at 1.0 — we report it but it does not inflate the score under standard scoring.
+The exception is documented, multi-dimensional under-reporting; see When MFid exceeds 1.0 below.

 O — Observability